Edgio/ec-sdk-go/README.md

 #### Custom Rule Sets
 Use custom rules to tailor how WAF identifies malicious traffic.
-This provides added flexibility for threat identification that allows you to target malicious traffic with minimal impact to legitimate traffic.
+This provides added flexibility for threat identification that allows you to target malicious traffic with minimal impact on legitimate traffic.
 Custom threat identification combined with rapid testing and deployment enables you to quickly address long-term and zero-day vulnerabilities.